junxian428/HTB_Certified_Junior_Cybersecurity_Associate/8. Web Requests/7. POST/README.md

 <img width="1011" height="300" alt="image" src="https://github.com/user-attachments/assets/98c004da-9f44-4b9e-9b56-4e76ee6853cd" />

 Our request successfully returns the same data we got with cURL.
 Try to search for different cities by directly interacting with the search.php through Fetch or cURL.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+Target(s):

+Life Left: 79 minute(s)

+Authenticate to with user "admin" and password "admin"

+- 2 Obtain a session cookie through a valid login, and then use the cookie with cURL to search for the flag through a JSON POST request to '/search.php'

+HTB{p0$t_r3p34t3r}